-Two weeks ago I had an on-site interview at Google in Mountain View, California!
+Two weeks ago I had an on-site interview at Googleplex!
 The job interview with Google was an interesting experience and I want to tell you about it.
-(I got the green light from Google to publish this article.)

 The position I was interviewing for was a Google SRE.
 SRE stands for Site Reliability Engineering.
 Site reliability engineers (SREs) are both software engineers and systems administrators, responsible for Google's production services from end-to-end.

-There were eight separate interviews total.
-The first three were over the phone (phone interviews) and the remaining five were on-site.
+There were eight separate interviews.
+The first three were phone interviews and the remaining five were on-site.
 The first interview was with the recruiter and was not very technical but the other seven were very technical.